hebrewsnabla/ExSCF/README.md

 * [pyAutoMR](https://github.com/hebrewsnabla/pyAutoMR) (optional, for CASDFT)

-Of course we need numpy, scipy, etc., but these are also required by PySCF, so they are not listed here. libxc is optional in PySCF, but it's required here.
-Usually you've installed that when installing PySCF.
+Of course we need numpy, scipy, etc., but these are also required by PySCF, so they are not listed here.

 ## Installation
 * git clone